IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 #### Filtering Options

-The {ProductName} `Combobox` component exposes one more filtering property that allows passing configuration of both `FilterKey` and `CaseSensitive` options.
+The {ProductName} `ComboBox` component exposes one more filtering property that allows passing configuration of both `FilterKey` and `CaseSensitive` options.
 The `FilterKey` indicates which data source field should be used for filtering the list of options.
 The `CaseSensitive` option indicates if the filtering should be case-sensitive or not.

 The following code snippet shows how to filter the cities from our data source by country instead of name.
 We are also making the filtering case-sensitive by default: